 The Primary Prevention program that targets the prevention of opportunistic crime inclusive of the crimes of domestic violence, dating violence, and stalking.
-The university provides a trolley
+The university provides a trolley transportation program for students and employees as noted below.
+Note: Schedule may be subject to change and is posted at all trolley stops.

-Monday-Friday, 6:45 a.m.-7 p.m. ٠
+- Monday-Thursday, 6:45 a.m.-11 p.m. - Friday, 6:45 a.m.-7 p.m.